hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 In a sense, the LES is a bow which launches the arrow of time, but in fact it launches *two* arrows, one in either direction.

-The curious assumption is actually very subtle, but not so different from the intuition of the presentist.
+The curious premise is actually very subtle.
 Essentially, it is the notion that *objects persist*.
 In other words, slightly different copies of the system are arranged along some special dimension, and there is enough correlation between